Azure/azure-sdk-for-go/sdk/resourcemanager/connectedvmware/armconnectedvmware/README.md

 ## Provide Feedback

-If you encounter bugs or have suggestions, please [open an issue](https://github.com/Azure/azure-sdk-for-go/issues) and assign the `Connectedvmware` label.
+If you encounter bugs or have suggestions, please [open an issue](https://github.com/Azure/azure-sdk-for-go/issues) and assign the `Arc VMware Management` label.

 # Contributing